-The assignment of a specific academic workload is the responsibility of School/Directors/Department Heads/Program Coordinators in consultation with the college dean.
-Evident from the 1997 Faculty Workload Study conducted by the Faculty Workload Task Force, faculty workload may include: classroom, laboratory and/or clinical instruction; student advising and interaction involving special projects; thesis and dissertation committees and independent or directed studies; research, scholarly and creative activities and projects; and University, professional, and community service activities.
+The assignment of a specific academic workload is the responsibility of the department head/faculty chair/program director in consultation with the college dean.
+Evident from the 1997 Faculty Workload Study conducted by the Faculty Workload Task Force, faculty workload may include classroom, laboratory and/or clinical instruction; student advising and interaction involving special projects, thesis and dissertation committees and independent or directed studies; research, scholarly and creative activities and projects; and University, professional, and community service activities.

-The expected teaching assignment for full-time, tenure-track faculty not actively engaged in research is 12 contact hours per semester.
-The expected teaching assignment for instructors is 15 contact hours per semester.
-The distribution of workload duties varies among faculty members from semester to semester based upon the mission and specific goals of individual academic units.
-Each School Director/Department Head/Program Coordinator may adjust the workload assignment of specific faculty members in consultation with their dean, while remaining consistent with stated School/Departmental/Program goals and faculty plans.
+The expected teaching assignment for full-time, tenure-track faculty not actively engaged in research is 12 contact hours.
+For instructors, a 15 contact hour load is expected.
+The distribution of workload duties varies from one person to another and from semester to semester based upon the mission and specific goals of individual academic units.
+In consultation with the dean and faculty person, each department head/faculty chair/program director may adjust workload assignments while being consistent with stated departmental goals and faculty plans.
 Instructional commitments may vary according to course level (upper or lower division undergraduate, graduate, advanced graduate), course format (e.g., practicum, internship, production, performance, workshops), and delivery considerations (seminar, auditorium, distance education).
 Assigned commitments to research, scholarly, creative, and service activities may also impact academic workload assignments.
 In some instances, consideration for prescribed accreditation or professional standards may also affect individual academic workload assignments within individual units.